ekourkchi/IDL_photometry/README.md

  * using masks for individual bands
  * using masks for all bands
  * getting bad pixels from the original image.
 Bad pixels must have NaN value
- * using ds9 to open all fits images of the same object inside the TV
+ * using `ds9` to open all fits images of the same object inside the TV
- * using SExtractor to fit the ellipse to the galaxy
+ * using `SExtracto`r to fit the ellipse to the galaxy
- * using Pylipse, a python program to manually fit an ellipse over the galaxy
+ * using `Pylipse`, a python program to manually fit an ellipse over the galaxy
  * Pylipse also interacts with ds9. ds9 can be used as a bridge to transfer ellipse parameters between GLGA TV and Pylipse